Sex and Vanity

 Sex and Vanity is a satirical romantic comedy novel written by Kevin Kwan first published in 2020.
+It is an adaptation of E.M.
+Forster's A Room With a View.
 Centered around the romantic life of a teenager, it was written in four months.
 It was generally well received by literary critics.
 A film adaptation of the novel is in development.

 Plot

 Set in Capri, New York, and The Hamptons, the novel details the escapades of Lucie Tang Churchill, a nineteen-year-old biracial New Yorker and descendent of Winston Churchill who is engaged to Baron Cecil Pike while being wooed by Chinese Australian surfer George Zao.

 Development

 The novel was written by Kevin Kwan, author of the Crazy Rich Asians trilogy.
 According to Kwan, the title of Sex and Vanity came from a friend's son who had remarked about his generation: "At the end of the day, all that shit is sex and vanity and I want nothing to do with it."
 Compared to the Crazy Rich Asians series, Sex and Vanity has a smaller cast of characters; Kwan wanted "a much simpler, more intimate story that surrounded one very fascinating young woman."

 Kwan wrote Sex and Vanity in four months, from October 2019 to January 2020.
 Intended to be the first part of a new trilogy, it was released on June 30, 2020, by Penguin Random House.